po1sigala/live/01-Class-Content/17-CS-dev/01-Activities/12-Stu_Higher-Order-Functions/README.md

 * As a teacher, I want to be able to find the average grade of my entire class.

-* As a developer, I want to be able to reuse my `findAverage` function in multiple filter method calls throughout my application so that my code is more abstract.
+* As a developer, I want to be able to reuse my `findAverage` function in multiple filter method calls throughout my application so that my code is not being duplicated unnecessarily.

 ## Acceptance Criteria